-Little did Romaine “Chip” Fitzgerald know in 1969 that his commitment to social justice would result in a fate some might argue is perhaps worse than death.
+In 1969, little did Romaine “Chip” Fitzgerald know that his commitment to social justice would result in a fate some argue is worse than death.

 California’s ultra-conservative prison system, whose roots are both conscious and unconsciously entrenched in a racist tradition, has exacted a dear price from Romaine Fitzgerald by making him pay with more than fifty years of his life.

-Eligible for parole since 1976, Romaine Fitzgerald, who also carries the political weight of being a former member of The Black Panther Party, has been denied an opportunity to get out of prison while at the same time most prisoners with a similar offense have long been released.
+Eligible for parole since 1976, Romaine Fitzgerald, who also carries the political weight of being a former member of the Black Panther Party, has been denied an opportunity to get out of prison while most prisoners with a similar offense have long been released.

-It’s also worth noting that contributing to the poor quality of the prison system is the absence of a powerful social justice movement that can deliver the type of potent punch demonstrated by 1960’s era movements.
-This decline contributes to a prison population that is less socially conscious of itself, making Mr. Fitzgerald’s release even more uncertain.
+It’s also worth noting that contributing to the poor quality of the prison system is the absence of a powerful social justice movement that can provide the type of moral and material support that proved effective during the turbulent 1960s and 1970s.
+This decline in activism has contributed to a prison population that is less socially conscious, making Mr. Fitzgerald’s release even more uncertain.

 To date, Romaine, a stroke victim with partial paralysis, has consistently been denied proper housing in an appropriate medical facility.
-The California Department of Correction’s refusal to place the aging Fitzgerald in a medical facility deprives him of his human right to safety, and now with the threat of Coronavirus, the prison population is currently on lockdown.
-These circumstances place the aging Fitzgerald in an even more vulnerable situation.
+The California Department of Correction’s refusal to place the aging Fitzgerald in a medical facility deprives him of his human right to safety.
+One would think that they would at least house Romaine with inmates in his age bracket.
+With the threat of COVID-19, the prison population is currently on lockdown, placing Fitzgerald, who turned 71 this year, in an even more vulnerable situation.

-Described by some officials as a model prisoner and a positive force inside the prison walls, Mr. Fitzgerald has been eligible for parole for 42 years.
-Even this reality has failed to compel authorities to administer justice in this case.
-It also seems not to matter that Mr. Fitzgerald, who sometimes requires the use of a wheel chair or a walking cane for mobility, is currently an elderly stroke victim in need of consistent medical care.
-It appears the California Department of Corrections is on a quest to achieve a distorted sense of victory by effecting the slow death of Romaine “Chip” Fitzgerald behind bars.
+Described by some officials as a model prisoner and a positive force inside the prison, Mr. Fitzgerald has been eligible for parole for 44 years.
+Despite his eligibility for parole, prison and parole board authorities have refused to administer justice in this case.
+It also seems not to matter that Mr. Fitzgerald, who sometimes requires the use of a wheel chair, is currently an elderly stroke victim in need of consistent medical care.
+Rather than do the right thing by granting him parole, the California Department of Corrections appears to be seeking a distorted sense of victory by effecting the slow death of Romaine “Chip” Fitzgerald behind bars.

 We can’t let this happen!
 50 Years is Enough!